Mimi Reinhard, who typed up Schindler's list, dies at 107 - NewsBreak

 “He was a very charming man, very outgoing,” she recalled, decades after the war.
 “He didn’t treat us like scum.”

-After the war, she made her way to the United States, where she lived until immigrating to Israel in 2007 at the age of 92.
+After the war, she made her way to the United States, where she lived until immigrating to Israel in 2007.

-Weitman, Reinhard's son, said that after coming to Israel she “became a kind of a celebrity" because of the Schindler's List film's popularity, something he said “pumped another 15 years into her life.”